...

 Northern lights to Mediterranean: Oslo → Berlin → Milan → Rome

-Historic capitals route: Paris → Brussels → Amsterdam → Berlin → Prague
+Historic capitals loop: Paris → Brussels → Amsterdam → Berlin → Prague

 Wine & coastlines: Bordeaux → San Sebastián → Lisbon → Porto